 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Herington has been spelled many different ways, including Harrington, Harington and others.

 Some of the Herington family moved to Ireland, but this topic is not covered in this excerpt.
-Another 31 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Herington Settlers in Canada in the 19th Century

 - Henry Herington, aged 10, who arrived in Saint John, New Brunswick aboard the ship "Billow" in 1833

 Contemporary Notables of the name Herington (post 1700) +

 - Monroe Davis Herington, American railroad pioneer who successfully got the Chicago, Kansas and Nebraska Railway to build through Herington, Kansas which he founded in 1884